 In addition to flood control purposes, the river channel improvements are also designed to make rivers more accessible to people and more favorable to plants and animals.
 For example, some trails for maintenance are intended to also accommodate recreationists and allow them to enjoy lush greenery, and, for rivers with sufficient space, revetments are constructed to slope gently.

-(Misawagawa River in Inagi City)
+(Sakai River in Machida City)

 Constructing Regulating Reservoirs and Diversion Channels

-In areas where there are many buildings and houses along a river, making it particularly time consuming to carry out channel widening or other forms of channel improvements, the Bureau has been constructing regulating reservoirs to hold excess flood waters and diversion channels to divert a portion of flood waters, so it can quickly enhance the areas’ safety against flood damages.
+In areas where there are many buildings and houses along a river, making it particularly time consuming to carry out channel widening or other forms of channel improvements, the Bureau has been constructing regulating reservoirs to hold excess flood waters and diversion channels to divert a portion of flood waters, so it can quickly enhance the areas’ safety against flood damage.

 By the end of fiscal 2016, 28 regulating reservoirs for 12 rivers had been completed, with a total capacity of some 2.56 million cubic meters (including those that were only partially in use), and eight diversion channels for five rivers were built, with a total length of approximately 12 km.